IAGO1215/DISCBICOCCA/readme.md

 # Description
-This github repository is built to calculate variogram and roman metrics, in order to evaluate the spatial representativeness of a site.
+This github repository is built to calculate variogram and roman metrics, in order to evaluate the spatial representativeness of a group of field sites.
 Currently it only supports Sentinel-2 images.
 The spatial index utilized in this project is NIRv, of which the formula is NIRv = B8(radiance) * NDVI; while in the reference articles, surface albedo is the only spatial index being used instead.